syncfusion-content/uwp-docs/uwp/Carousel/Populating-Items.md

 # Populating Items in UWP Carousel (SfCarousel)

-`SfCarouselItem` objects can be added as items to the `UWP Carousel`.
+`SfCarouselItem` objects can be added as items to the UWP Carousel.
 You can populate the carousel using either the `Items` or `ItemsSource` property.

 ## Using Items